September 12 – California Coast and Seabirds

 From there, we took a scenic drive along Carmel Valley Road (G16), a route that transitions from sprawling farms to rolling hills and ranches.
 We spotted a family of 24 California Quail and a couple of Chestnut-backed Chickadees before arriving in the charming town of Carmel Valley.
 We wasted no time checking out the wineries, our favorite being Holman Ranch Vineyards.
 After a delicious lunch at The Corkscrew Café, complete with fantastic Mussels and Fries, we headed to the coast.

 The famous seaside town of Carmel was beautiful but crowded.
-We found a bit of peace at the Carmel River State Beach, where the lagoon held a bonanza of birds: Heermann’s, Western, and California Gulls, and our first lifer of the weekend—30 Elegant Terns!
+The peaceful Carmel River State Beach, lagoon held a bonanza of birds: Heermann’s, Western, and California Gulls.
+Also, we got our first lifer of the weekend—30 Elegant Terns!
 We also saw Brandt’s Cormorants and Brewer’s Blackbirds.
-Our final stop of the afternoon was Point Pinos with its beautiful lighthouse, where the rocky shoreline gave us close views of Black Oystercatchers and Surfbirds.
+Our final stop of the afternoon was Point Pinos with its beautiful lighthouse and rocky shoreline.
+This stop gave us close views of Black Oystercatchers and Surfbirds.
 We had a wonderful meal of fresh jumbo prawns and barbecued oysters at the Sea Harvest Fish Market on Cannery Row before heading back to Salinas.

 A Pelagic Adventure with a Legend

 Sunday was the main event: a pelagic trip out of Monterey Bay with Shearwater Journeys.
 The Monterey Canyon brings deep, nutrient-rich waters close to shore, making this one of the world’s premier destinations for seabirds.
-Our guide, Debi Shearwater, is a character straight out of the movie “The Big Year,” and it was clear she was in charge!
-Her tough persona, however, is fueled by a deep passion for seabirds and a fierce desire to get her clients on as many birds as possible.
+Our guide, Debi Shearwater, is a character straight out of the movie “The Big Year”.
+However, her tough persona is fueled by a deep passion for seabirds and a fierce desire to get her clients on as many birds as possible.

 As we left the wharf, dozens of sea lions lounged on the jetty, seemingly unconcerned about the killer whales that are known to patrol the bay.
 We were also lucky enough to spot a Sea Otter floating on its back in a bed of kelp.
 Before we even left the harbor, we saw Common Murre, a Red-necked Phalarope, and an Eared Grebe.
 One of the most unusual sights was a huge Ocean Sunfish—a flat fish that swims on its side—on the surface.